lastplacerobo/twitter-sentiment-analyser/README.md

 # twitter-sentiment-analyser

-Search Twitter for tweets based on keywords.
-Analyses their sentiment (lang: Swedish)
+Search for tweets based on keywords.
+Analyse the tweets sentiment (lang: Swedish).

-Uses TwitterSearch, and vaderSentiment-swedish
+Uses TwitterSearch, and vaderSentiment-swedish.

-Keeps the credentials in yaml file

 ![Screenshot](twitter-sentiment.png)